What breaks your heart in the world as it is?

 Before coming to Auburn, Anderson designed seminars on national and international affairs at the Church Center of the United Nations for the Women’s Division of the General Board of Global Ministries of the United Methodist Church.
 There she helped lay leaders connect their professions of Christian faith to concrete and spiritually grounded activism for social change and transformation.
 Anderson was also a leader and facilitator at Marble Collegiate Church, working specifically on behalf of the Women’s Ministry, Young Adult Ministry and the Senior Fellowship.
 Anderson has worked on issues of food justice and as an advocate for poor women and children through the United Way-sponsored Dutchess Outreach in Upstate New York where she supervised a volunteer staff of over one hundred.

+Anderson is a graduate of Vassar College where she majored in religion and philosophy.
+A trained theologian, Anderson holds a Master of Divinity and Master of Philosophy degree from Union Theological Seminary.
 Anderson has taught courses in black, womanist, feminist and LGBTQ theologies, Christian ethics and liturgy.
 She is a contributor to the recent book, “Women, Spirituality and Transformative Leadership” (Skylight Press, 2010) and blogs regularly on issues of embodiment, wellness and prophetic leadership for The Huffington Post.